alexott/databricks-cybersecurity-playground/dlt_modern_stuff/README.md

 ## Setting up & running

+> [!IMPORTANT]
+This bundle uses Serverless compute, so make sure that it's enabled for your workspace.
+If it's not, then you need to adjust parameters of the job and DLT pipelines!

 1. Install the latest version of [Databricks CLI](https://docs.databricks.com/dev-tools/cli/databricks-cli.html).

 2. Authenticate to your Databricks workspace, if you have not done so already: